logantgt/Unite/plugins/quicksearch/API.md

 # QuickSearch API Reference

 Comprehensive API documentation for the QuickSearch QML plugin - a filesystem search library with fuzzy matching capabilities.
+**Generated with AI, prone to errors, wait for actual documentation.**

 ## Import Statement